-In this interview, Dr. Koffman and Dr. Pleyer discuss the findings from two studies that were previously mentioned in earlier stages of the trial that can be found here.
+In this interview, Dr. Koffman and Dr. Pleyer discuss the findings from two studies that were previously mentioned in earlier stages of the trial.
 Dr. Pleyer looked at immune response rates in CLL patients after receiving the HEPLISAV-B for preventing hepatitis, and the Shingrix vaccine for preventing shingles.

 It is important to note that the goal of these studies was to look at how patients with CLL responded to vaccines in general.
 The COVID-19 vaccine was not part of this study.
 Here is what we know about the trial design:

 - Both studies were performed independent of one another, and each included approximately 50-60 patients.